nanograv/PINT/CONTRIBUTING.rst

      It may require an additional installation step.
    - There is a JupyterLab git plugin that may make working with versioned notebooks easier.
+   - ``editorconfig`` allows PINT to specify how your editor should format PINT files in a way that many editors can understand (though some, including vim and emacs, require a plugin to notice).

-Your editor, whether it is emacs, vi, JupyterLab, Spyder, or some more graphical tool, can probably be made to understand that you are editing python and do things like highlight syntax, offer tab completion on identifiers, automatically indent text, automatically strip trailing
+Your editor, whether it is emacs, vim, JupyterLab, Spyder, or some more graphical tool, can probably be made to understand that you are editing python and do things like highlight syntax, offer tab completion on identifiers, automatically indent text, automatically strip trailing